hcavarsan/kftray/hacks/obs/README.md

 The command is idempotent: rerunning it for the same version detects no changes, waits for the current builds, and reports their result.
 When the release job fails because OBS was slow, rerun the job.
+When it fails because of the publishing files themselves, fix them on `main` and run the "OBS publishing" workflow manually with the release version as input: it runs the checks from the selected branch and then publishes that version from it.
 GitHub Actions serializes OBS publication jobs and limits each to 90 minutes.

 ## Release history notes